MahmoodHB/Medical-virtual-assistant/README.md

  2. Run train.py
  3. Run run.py

- After setup and you wish to access the chatbot from any network;
+ -After setup and you wish to access the chatbot from any network- System specification:
- System specification:

- 1.Ubuntu Ios v.18.04 or Apple iOS system
+ 1. Ubuntu Ios v.18.04 or Apple iOS system

- 2.Local server
+ 2. Local server

 ------------------------------------------------------------------------------------------------------------------------------------------
 ## License